 packages: openmpi: externals: - spec: "email@example.comfirstname.lastname@example.org arch=linux-debian7-x86_64" prefix: /opt/openmpi-1.4.3 - spec: "email@example.comfirstname.lastname@example.org arch=linux-debian7-x86_64+debug" prefix: /opt/openmpi-1.4.3-debug - spec: "email@example.comfirstname.lastname@example.org arch=linux-debian7-x86_64" prefix: /opt/openmpi-1.6.5-intel buildable: False

 buildable flag tells Spack that it should never build

-its own version of OpenMPI, and it will instead always rely on a pre-built
+its own version of OpenMPI from sources, and it will instead always rely on a pre-built

 If an external module is specified as not buildable, then Spack will load the external module into the build environment which can be used for linking.

 buildable does not need to be paired with external packages.

 It could also be used alone to forbid packages that may be